mimoduo/mimogear/docs/pug/partials.md

 #Partials

 Partials serve as reusable blocks.
 The content of a partial will never change.
-Mimogear comes with the following partials which should serve as a formidable start to the beginning of your development.
+There are several starter partials to help jump start your pug development process:

 * Address
 * Article